syamdanda/jsonbase/README.md

   * To get record by key value

-  If you want to search and rer=trieve a record based on some key and value use the below method.
+  If you want to search and retrieve a record based on some key and value use the below method.

 ```js
 let options = {